AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 3. Multiple humans in same frame

-The model has to track identity for each person independently.
-With two or more humans, it often swaps which identity is on which body across frames.
+The model tracks identity for each person independently.
+With two or more humans it often swaps which identity sits on which body across frames.
 Group shots have the highest morph rate.

 4. Subject reference image too small in frame

-In image-to-video, if the subject occupies less than 30% of the reference, the model has limited anchor data and morphs faster.
+In image-to-video, if the subject occupies less than ~30% of the reference, the model has limited anchor data and morphs faster.
+Tight, well-lit, front-or-three-quarter framing maps best.

 5. Camera motion that hides the subject mid-clip

-A pan that takes the subject off-screen briefly, or a camera move behind an object — these “hide-then-reveal” moments are where most morphing occurs.
+A pan that takes the subject off-screen briefly, or a move behind an object — these “hide-then-reveal” moments are where most morphing happens.
 The model re-renders the subject without the previous frame for reference and gets it different.

 6. Generic prompt without unique identity markers